 Summer housing is available each year for Simpson students in one of our apartment buildings.
 Applications are available in March and housing assignments are made in May.
 The summer rate is determined each year in March.
 Students must move into their summer apartment the weekend after May term and move out or to their fall location in early August (to accommodate early arrivals).
 Charges for summer housing end the last Sunday before classes being in the fall, or when students would otherwise arrive on campus had they not been in summer housing.

 Telephones & Voice Mail

-Telephone lines are provided in your room/apartment/house as a service.
-The College is not responsible for repairing instruments or phone jacks damaged by the room’s occupant(s) without cost.
+Telephone lines are provided in your room/apartment/house as a service but are not automatically activated.
 Residential students can request to activate the telephone line in their room by contacting the Director of Residence Life.